As Lil Weezyana Fest 3 nears, Lil Tunechi reminds us what he's not good at with a game app and what he is with some recent features.

 When Lil Wayne gets out of his lane, his hustle is pretty naked.
 I covered his press conference when he put his rep and imprimatur on the Lower Ninth Ward skate park that turned into a boondoggle, and beyond the failure—which had more to do with the real money people behind him—the embarrassing part of that event was that Weezy barely skated at his own press event.
 You’d think he would have shown at least a few skating chops, but no. He executed a few turns while other, better ‘boarders whipped around the skate park to show what it and they could do.

 We can go down the list of his shaky plans and half-assed ideas including his decision to play electric guitar and make a “rock” album in 2010 when he released Rebirth.
 I admit that considering his track record, I was pleasantly surprised that Lil Weezyana Fest was a success in 2015 because nothing he’d done gave us reason to expect festival organization to be in his skill set, particularly at a time when he was embroiled in a feud with Birdman and Cash Money Records over $51 million he contends are owed him.
 But even without the YMCM infrastructure—assuming there is one—he headlined a history of bounce party in Champions Square that was solidly and unpredictably exciting.
 Last year’s show was less conceptual but also a solid show with guest spots by 2 Chains, Yo Gotti and The Showboys, who recorded the seminal-to-bounce “Drag Rap.”
-After those experiences, there’s every reason to look forward to Lil Weezyiana Fest 3 in Champions Square August 25 even though none of the special guests have been announced yet.
+After those experiences, there’s every reason to look forward to Lil Weezyiana Fest 3 in Champions Square August 25, which will also include Gucci Mane, Rich The Kid, Kodie Shane, and NBA YoungBoy.

 Beyond the money, the cost to Lil Wayne of his dispute with Cash Money is that it has limited his ability to do the thing he’s still really good at: rap.
 Weezy today is not the Weezy of Tha Carter II or III, and his then-guerilla approach to mixtapes and the marketplace has been streamlined and calcified as a marketing strategy.
 The Wild West of Hip-Hop 2017 isn't the mixtape world but Soundcloud.
 Still, as his take on Playboi Carti’s “Magnolia” shows, he still has chops.
 Ty Dolla $ign’s “Love U Better” transcends its Essence Fest-ready slow jam self when Lil Tunechi takes a verse.
 He interrupts the sexy walk to the bedroom to bounce off the walls for a few bars while talking about himself, and even though his lines aren’t as antic as they once were, his spirit is.